docker-library/docs/influxdb/variant-meta.md

-## `%%IMAGE%%:meta`
+## `%%IMAGE%%:1-meta`

 *This image requires a valid license key from InfluxData.* Please visit our [products page](https://www.influxdata.com/products/) to learn more.

 This image contains the enterprise meta node package for clustering.
-It is meant to be used in conjunction with the `influxdb:data` package of the same version.
+It is meant to be used in conjunction with the `influxdb:1-data` package of the same version.

 ### Using this Image